willnode/uas-gitlab-auth/README.md

 The microservice will respond with human message in the body and either of these codes:

 - `200`: Access granted
-- `202`: Request valid but won't modify anything (e.g. API performed via `GET`, user already been granted)
+- `202`: Request valid without any modification (e.g. API performed via `GET`, user already been granted)
 - `400`: Wrong or invalid request (e.g. malformed invoice pattern)
 - `403`: Request rejected (e.g. invoice didn't found, repo didn't match, etc.)